ghuntley/workshops/nixos-workshop/modules/00-prerequisites/README.md

 ## ☑️ Software Installation

-Attendees will need a computer with Virtual Box installed:
+Attendees will need to bring their own laptop, and download and install the following softare:

+* [ ] Download the [NixOS graphical installation ISO][download-nixos-iso] which
+      contains the NixOS installer, if they plan to run a full installation either on VirtualBox or on their bare hardware.
 * [ ] Download the [NixOS demo appliance][download-nixos-ova] for VirtualBox (in
       OVA format) that has X11 and Plasma 5 enabled.
-* [ ] Download the [NixOS graphical installation ISO][download-nixos-iso] which
-      contains the NixOS installer.
 * [ ] Download and install [VirtualBox][download-virtualbox].
 * [ ] Download and install [VirtualBox Extension Pack][download-virtualbox-extension-pack].